Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     }
     ```

 - Now, we will inject the DaprClient into the `.cshtml` pages to use the method `InvokeMethodAsync` (second approach).
-Update file under folder **Pages\Tasks** and use the code below for different files.
+Update files under folder **Pages\Tasks** and use the code below for different files.

 === "Index.cshtml.cs"